-You may find that your current cellphone provider is no longer your best option.
+You may find that your current provider is no longer your best option.
 If you’re thinking of switching cellphone carriers, here’s your guide on how to do it.

 How to switch phone carriers